ColexDev/Aegae/README.md

 Work in progress

 ## Dependencies
-- g++ (if you use the makefile, you can use any C compiler if you include ncurses)
+- g++ (if you use the makefile, otherwise you can use any C compiler if you include ncurses)
 - ncurses (powers the menu functionality)

 ## Installation